TheSmartCooking/Front-end/content/privacy-policy.md

 ## Changes to This Policy

 We may update this policy occasionally.
-The most recent version will always be available on our website.
+The most recent version will always be available on our site.

 ## Contact